mjordan/riprap/README.md

 In `.env`, open an editor and add the following line in the `doctrine-bundle` section: `DATABASE_URL=sqlite:///%kernel.project_dir%/var/data.db`.
 Then run the following commands:

-1. `rm var/data.db`
+1. `rm var/data.db` (might not exist)
-1. `rm src/Migrations/*`
+1. `rm src/Migrations/*` (might be empty)
 1. `php bin/console -n make:migration`
 1. `php bin/console -n doctrine:migrations:migrate`
 1. `php bin/console -n doctrine:fixtures:load`

-At this point you will have five rows in your database's `event` table.
+At this point you will have 20 rows in your database's `event` table.
 If you query the table you will see the following output:

 `sqlite3 var/data.db`